Can you tell me about the vaccine to prevent HPV (human papilloma virus) infection?

 Two phase 3 trials have tested the vaccine Cervarix.
 The first was for women under 26.
 It involved over 18,000 women from all over the world, including the UK.
 This study was called PATRICIA (PApilloma TRIal to prevent Cervical cancer In young Adults).
 The second was for women of 26 and over.
 The trials found that Cervarix was useful in preventing HPV infection.
 Cervarix was licensed in the UK in 2007 for the prevention of pre cancerous changes in the cervix in girls and women between the age of 10 and 25.

-There is not enough evidence at the moment that the vaccine prevents other types of cancer.
-Research has shown that Gardasil can prevent the development of anal warts which are caused by HPV types 6 and 11.
-At the moment we don’t know whether the vaccine will prevent HPV infection in the mouth.
-There is research going on to look at the link between HPV and these other types of cancer and how to prevent it.
+Research has shown that Gardasil can help to prevent the development of anal warts and anal cancers.
+There is research looking at whether the vaccine can prevent other types of cancer.
+At the moment we don’t know whether the vaccine can prevent HPV infection in the mouth.
+There is research going on to look at the link between HPV and other types of cancer and how to prevent it.

 It is possible to have the vaccination privately.
 The cost for private treatment varies from doctor to doctor.
 We are hearing reports of about £400 being charged for a course of 3 injections.

 If girls take up the vaccination at school, the programme will prevent at least 7 out of 10 cancers of the cervix (70%) and possibly even more in the future.
 But it takes between 10 and 20 years for a cancer to develop after HPV infection.
 So any benefits in reducing cervical cancer won’t be seen for quite a long time.
 But the number of cases of pre cancerous changes in the cervix (CIN) will fall quite rapidly.

 The vaccination gives protection for at least 20 years.
 It is expected that the vaccines should last for life but more research is needed to find out if this is the case.
 It may be that women will need a booster dose at some time.